RobTillaart/PCA9553/README.md

 If you need to connect more PCA9553 devices to a single I2C bus you need a I2C multiplexer like https://github.com/RobTillaart/TCA9548.

-There are two PWM generators 0 and 1, and one can set the duty cycle and the frequency by means of a pre-scaler.
+The device has two PWM "generators", 0 and 1, and one can set the duty cycle and the frequency by means of a pre-scaler.

-Every output channel can select to which PWM generator it is connected, or if it is set to ON or OFF.
+Every output channel 0..3 can select to which PWM generator it is connected, or if it is set to ON or OFF.

+The output channels can also be used as generic GPIO, however that is not implemented in the first release.

 #### From datasheet